NOTE: 2019 Sustainability Training Workshops will be announced in this space. Stay tuned!

 "The staff of Phipps made us all feel entirely welcome and nurtured our thought processes about approaching and envisioning green buildings.
 The group of attendees was remarkably diverse, both in their backgrounds and interests, making the forum much richer.
 I would highly recommend that others attend future symposiums."

 — Bill Mills, executive director, West Virginia Botanic Garden

 Richard Piacentini, WELL AP is Phipps’ president and CEO.
-Since 1994, Richard has led the green transformation of Phipps Conservatory and Botanical Gardens, including construction of the Center for Sustainable Landscapes, the only building in the world to meet: the Living Building Challenge, LEED Platinum, WELL Platinum, and 4 Stars Sustainable SITES certifications.
-Piacentini is interested in the important connection between people and plants particularly as it relates to human and environmental health.
-He serves as past chair of the International Living Future Institute™ (ILFI) and is a past president of the American Public Gardens Association.
+Since 1994, he has led the green transformation of Phipps Conservatory and Botanical Gardens, including construction of the Center for Sustainable Landscapes, the only building in the world to meet Living Building Challenge™, LEED® Platinum, WELL™ Platinum, and SITES™ Platinum certifications.
+Richard is interested in the connection between people and plants particularly as it relates to human and environmental health.
 He has received numerous professional honors, including APGA, ILFI and USGBC leadership awards.